UCdasec/FaultArm/README.md

 Main parsing module.
 Intended to parse assembly code.
 It combs through the source code and creates objects depending on what it encounters.
 Once the source code is transformed into a list of objects, it can be more easily worked with to discover patterns.
 It uses Python’s type hints to be more transparent.

+> If passed a compiled binary, the parser uses [capstone](https://www.capstone-engine.org/) in combination with [pyefltools](https://github.com/eliben/pyelftools) to dissassemble and parse the binary.

 `Locations` are spots in the code that can be referenced and jumped to.
 Example: .LC0 and main.

 `IntegerLiterals` are integers.
 In 32-bit syntax, these are prefaced with a “#”